 When seeking custody in Georgia, it is important to have a clear understanding of the laws and legal principles that apply to your individual circumstances.
-While the path differs for married and unmarried fathers, contrary to popular belief, the law does not favor granting custody to a child’s biological mother over his or her biological father.
-Once paternity has been established (when the parents are unmarried paternity must be established through a legal action; in a divorce, paternity is presumed unless successfully challenged by the mother, her husband, or the putative (biological) father), the law focuses solely on ensuring the best possible living situation for the children involved.
+While the path differs for married and unmarried fathers, contrary to popular belief, the law specifically provides that preference not be given to the mother or the father.
+Once paternity has been established (when the parents are unmarried paternity must be established through a legal action; in a divorce, paternity is presumed unless successfully challenged by the mother, her husband, or the putative (biological) father), the law focuses on ensuring the best possible living situation for the children involved.

 This is known as the “best interests of the child” standard.
 When assessing a child’s best interests, the Georgia courts weigh a number of factors, including: